 Saint Dominic was born in Calaruega, Spain ca. 1170.
 He studied theology and the Sacred Scriptures at Palencia and was made canon of the church of Osma.
-In his day there arose a heresy in Southern France that denied the goodness of the body and all material reality, equating holiness with asceticism and mortification of the senses.
-The preachers of this Albigensian heresy easily convinced the common people that the worldly, sensual lives of many of the Catholic clergy proved that Catholic Christianity was carnal and unspiritual.
-Dominic responded by founding a new form of religious life whereby friars lived not in monasteries like monks, but among the people, witnessing to them not only with the words of authentic biblical Christianity as passed down through the Catholic Tradition, but also through a lifestyle of joyful evangelical poverty, simplicity and charity.
-As a result, he and his brothers, who came to be known as Friars Preachers or Dominicans, succeeded in winning back the people of Albi, Toulouse, and Southern France to the Catholic faith where compulsion and force had failed.
-Another famous Saint of the era, Francis of Assisi, was inspired simultaneously by the Holy Spirit to adopt a similar sort of new religious life.
-While the two met and considered combining their mendicant communities, it became clear that they had different charisms with Dominic and his friars having study and teaching as an essential component of their mission and life.
-St. Dominic died at Bologna on August 6, 1221.
-Though he certainly promoted devotion to the Blessed Virgin Mary, the story that he received the rosary in a vision from the Blessed Virgin Mary is of rather late origin, first appearing over 250 years after the death of St. Dominic.
-What follows is an excerpt from various writings on the history of the Order of Preachers which is used in the Office of Readings for August 8, the liturgical memorial of St. Dominic. -- Dr. Marcellino D'Ambrosio
+In his day there arose a heresy in Southern France that denied the goodness of the body and all material reality, equating holiness with asceticism and self-denial.
+The preachers of this Albigensian heresy convinced the common folk that the worldly, sensual lives of many of the Catholic clergy proved that Catholic Christianity was unspiritual.
+Dominic responded by founding a new form of religious life whereby friars lived not in monasteries like monks, but among the people, witnessing to them not only with the words of authentic biblical and Catholic Christianity, but also through a lifestyle of joyful poverty, simplicity and charity.
+As a result, he and his brothers, who came to be known as Friars Preachers or Dominicans, succeeded in winning back the people of Albi, Toulouse, and all Southern France to the Catholic faith.
+Witness of life and gentle persuasion succeeded where compulsion and force had failed.
+Dominic died at Bologna on August 6, 1221.
+What follows is an excerpt from various writings on the history of the Order of Preachers which is used in the Office of Readings for August 8, the liturgical memorial of St. Dominic. — (Dr. Italy)

 Dominic possessed such great integrity and was so strongly motivated by divine love, that without a doubt he proved to be a bearer of honor and grace.
 He was a man of great equanimity, except when moved to compassion and mercy.
 And since a joyful heart animates the face, he displayed the peaceful composure of a spiritual man in the kindness he manifested outwardly and by the cheerfulness of his countenance.